ibm-cloud-docs/vmwaresolutions/vmonic/vpc-vcf-faq.md

    1. Request a bearer token to access the APIs: `curl -X POST -H "Content-Type: application/json" -d '{"username": "username@domain","password": "password"}' --insecure https://localhost/v1/tokens | json_pp`
    2. Run the lookup API: `curl -X GET -H "Content-Type:application/json" -H  "Authorization: Bearer <token value>"  'localhost/v1/credentials?resourceType=PSC' | json_pp`

-      For more information, see [{{site.data.keyword.vcf-vpc-short}} API reference](https://developer.vmware.com/apis/vcf/4.5.1/credentials/){: external}.
+      For more information, see [{{site.data.keyword.vcf-vpc-short}} API reference](https://developer.broadcom.com/xapis/vmware-cloud-foundation-api/4.5.1/credentials/){: external}.

 ## How do I back up and restore {{site.data.keyword.vcf-vpc-short}} components?
 {: #vpc-vcf-faq-operations-backups-vcf}
 {: faq}

 {{site.data.keyword.vcf-vpc-short}} system backups are configured to use SDDC manager.
 Backups are configured to use the folder `/nfs/vmware/vcf/nfs-mount/backup` on the SDDC manager.
-You can change this configuration post-deplyoment to fit your own backup requirements.
+You can change this configuration post-deployment to fit your own backup requirements.

 For more information about how to back up and restore {{site.data.keyword.vcf-vpc-short}}, see [Backup and restore of VMware Cloud Foundation](https://docs.vmware.com/en/VMware-Cloud-Foundation/4.5/vcf-admin/GUID-F8634D37-FA26-40DF-A135-62D0265DA4FA.html){: external}.